klassno3/Blu-Labs/README.md

 ### Animation and Motion

 The website incorporates animations and motion effects using the Framer Motion library.
 Framer Motion provides a simple and powerful way to animate React components, bringing them to life with stunning transitions, gestures, and visual effects.
+Certainly!
+Here's an updated version of the README file that includes the Framer Motion dependency: